Appearing On:

 Liability often depends on whether a rider broke basic safety rules or ignored trail signs and boundaries.

-Alcohol or Drug Use
+Alcohol Or Drug Use

 Operating an ATV under the influence of alcohol or drugs increases the risk of injury.
 Impaired riders have slower reaction times, reduced coordination, and poor judgment—all factors that increase the chances of crashing.
 We’ve represented victims hurt by others who made reckless decisions while impaired.